simplicity-js/simplicity/README.md

 # Simplicity
-A Modern MVC Framework for Node.js.
+The Simplest MVC Framework for Node.js.

 ## Table of contents